tshynik/get-windows-spotlight-image/README.md

 - [x] try another hash algorithm
 	- Tried dhash - doesn't get duplicates next to each other tho.
 	- I think K-means is probably the way to go - get like 3 principal components and then put the top one (or two?) in the filename.
 So similarity = close to each other in hash.
+	- even better, maybe resize the image similar to how dhash does it first...!
+	- or give in and use the dhash diff to detect duplicates and near-duplicates, as a second step.

 ## some other possible hashes
 idk if any are really faster tho.